awzuelsdorf/BizCardInterface/README.md

 `python -m unittest BusinessCardTest.py`

-You should see four unit tests running and the word "OK" at the end.
+You should see five unit tests running and the word "OK" at the end.